Big news Sydney, your brewery scene isn’t just confined to the streets of Marrickville (though there are a number of heavy hitters in the Inner West).

 Batch Brewing Co.

 Batch Brewing Company (BBC) is staunchly traditional in the trendiest way.
 Handcrafting beer, batch by batch, the boys here brew with the TLC that this beer-loving nation needs.
 Marrickville is home to BBC’s original brewery and tasting room and you can wet your whistle at the bar, or take away anything from a couple of tinnies to a bomber (640ml), or treat yourself to a growler (1.9L).
-You can also school yourself on all things brewing by booking one of the weekly tours on Saturdays at 12.30pm, or Sundays at 12.30pm and 2.30pm.
+You can also school yourself on all things brewing by booking one of the weekly tours.

 Its Petersham location is hidden inside the epic Public House Petersham pub and this small-batch brewery is where the team (much like Wonka) produce experimental flavours, test, refine processes and work to create some stellar collaborative brews.
 As for what they’re brewing?
 Well, how much time do you have?